 ‘Cleft palate’ is often incorrectly used to mean ‘cleft lip’ or ‘cleft’ as a condition.
 Please check these diagrams to make sure you’re using the right terms.

 We refer to cleft and types of cleft as singular, so “people born with a cleft palate” rather than “cleft palates” or “clefts“.

-‘Disfigurement’ has a legally protected meaning, but as we are not a campaigning charity, we prefer not to use it.
-We also do not use the terms ‘birth defect’ or ‘deformity’ due to their negative connotations.
+‘Disfigurement’ has a legally protected meaning, but CLAPA prefers not to use it when talking about cleft in general due to its negative connotations.
+For the same reason, we also do not use the terms ‘birth defect’ or ‘deformity’.
 We prefer ‘condition’, ‘visible difference’, or a description of what a cleft is (see above).

 We avoid words like ‘improve’, ‘fix’, ‘problems’, or ‘normal/abnormal’, as these are value judgements which make assumptions about how people may think of their cleft.
 We prefer more neutral terms like ‘affects’, ‘change’ or ‘difference’, e.g. ‘A cleft can affect teeth’, ‘surgery to change the shape of the nose’, or ‘Jane’s cleft palate means her speech sounds different to other children’.

 Writing about people affected by cleft